ceagone/meazure-task/README.md

 * Create a GCP project.

-* Create a service account with admin access (I gave it a full access to avoid some permission errors).
+* Create a service account with necessary access (I gave it a full access to avoid some permission errors).
+I commented out some details about including your service account in the `gke.tf` if need be to include it.

 * Generate your new ```.json``` service account key-pair and download it.